Skoomar/umar-farooqi/dev-log.md

 # To Do
+- Open Graph metadata updates for more SEO
 - Payload CMS Blog
 - full page scrolling
 - rock climbing, guitar, racing etc abstract collage art for background